Suggestions are always welcome!

 1. Be at the meeting place at least 15 minutes before the start of the trip to talk with arriving participants and make sure everyone has everything they need such as bug repellent and sun block.
 Have maps and/or printed directions, if traveling to another location from the meeting place.

-4. Keep the group together without making them feel ‘herded’.
+6. Keep the group together without making them feel “herded.”
 This can be done by periodically waiting for the whole group to catch up, and then getting everyone’s attention and addressing the group.
 Stand out of the sun if possible during the introduction and stops.

-5. Set a good example by not trampling vegetation or disturbing wildlife (avoid ‘excessive’ pishing or use of tapes in some situations).
+7. Set a good example by not trampling vegetation or disturbing wildlife (avoid “excessive” pishing or use of tapes in some situations).
 Pick up trash along the way?

-7. End the trip on time.
+9. End the trip on time.
 Give a concise conclusion, review highlights and thank participants for coming.
 Stay around for at least a few minutes to answer questions.
-Count the money, then write a check for that amount to Alachua Audubon Society and mail it and the check list to the AAS treasurer:
+Count the money, then write a check for that amount to Alachua Audubon Society and mail it, with the signup list, to the AAS treasurer:

 Dotty Robbins, 25125 NW 210th Lane, High Springs, FL 32643